 Amber Heard’s attorneys rested their case Tuesday, opening the door for Johnny Depp’s legal team to call a rebuttal witness who cast doubt on Heard’s likeability and star power.

-Marks returned to the stand after testifying earlier in the defamation trial and said Depp’s attorneys asked him to analyze Monday’s testimony from “entertainment industry consultant” and producer Kathryn Arnold.
+Marks, who testified earlier in the defamation trial, said Depp’s lawyers asked him to analyze Monday’s testimony from “entertainment industry consultant” and producer Kathryn Arnold.

-A day earlier, Arnold testified that before her legal skirmishes with Depp and his attorneys, Heard’s career trajectory was “comparable” to that of Jason Momoa, Gal Gadot, Zendaya, Ana de Armas and Chris Pine.
+Arnold testified that before Heard’s legal skirmishes with Depp and his attorneys, the actress had very high earning potential and her career trajectory was “comparable” to that of Jason Momoa, Gal Gadot, Zendaya, Ana de Armas and Chris Pine.

-“She’s very slick and smooth but she’s not an expert in dealmaking,” Marks said about Arnold.
+“She’s very slick and smooth but she’s not an expert in dealmaking,” he said about Arnold.
 “Her assessment of damages is built on nothing and it’s wildly speculative.”